the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 console.log('Hello JavaScript');
 ~~~~~~~

-And third, in contrast to linking a CSS file with a `<link>` tag and its `href` attribute, include the JavaScript file in the *index.html* file with a `<script>` tag and its `src` attribute.
-We are using the `async` attribute here to load the JavaScript file in paralell to the HTML file and to execute the JavaScript file as soon as possible:
+And third, in contrast to linking a CSS file with a `<link>` tag and its `href` attribute, link the JavaScript file in the *index.html* file with a `<script>` tag and its `src` attribute.
+We are using the `async` attribute here to load the JavaScript file in paralell to the HTML file and to execute the JavaScript file as soon as possible (read: non-blocking):

 {title="index.html",lang="html"}
 ~~~~~~~